Josh Lowe Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 12th-ranked team ERA among all league pitching staffs (3.96).
+- The Mariners have the 10th-ranked team ERA across all league pitching staffs (3.94).

-- The Mariners allow the fifth-fewest home runs in baseball (82 total, one per game).
+- Mariners pitchers combine to allow 83 home runs (one per game), the fifth-fewest in baseball.

-- The right-hander last appeared on Sunday against the Baltimore Orioles, when he threw 6 1/3 innings, allowing two earned runs while giving up six hits.
+- The right-hander's last appearance was on Tuesday against the Washington Nationals, when he went seven innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.